 Gyeongseong Creature closes out a strong year for Netflix Original series from South Korea.
 With a stellar cast that includes Park Seo-jun (also spelled Park Seo-joon) in the lead role, Wi Ha-joon, Han So-hee, Kim Hae-sook, Jo Han-chul, and Claudia Kim (aka Kim Soo-hyun), the series set in the spring of 1945 when Korea (then Joseon) was under Japanese occupation in the last days of World War II.
-The people of the Gyeongseong area (Seoul today) have been kidnapped, forced to serve in the Imperial Japanese Army, or have just disappeared.
-At the center of it is the mysterious Ongseong Hospital.
-Controlled by the Japanese Army, an entrepreneur and sleuth, each tracking their own missing people, set their sights on the ominous building.

 Directed by Jung Dong-Yoon and written by Kang Eun-Kyung, the series starts off with a hit, well, multiple hits, as we see Jang Tae-sang (Park Seo-jun) strapped to a chair and forced to find a missing person.
 The richest man in Gyeongseong and the influential master of the House of Golden Treasure, those titles mean nothing to the Japanese soldiers and leaders.
-But this abuse is also set against Tae-sang’s success, the beauty of the House of Golden Treasure, and the parties he attends.
+However, this abuse is also against Tae-sang’s success, the beauty of the House of Golden Treasure, and the parties he attends.

 Decked out in the finest fashion, there is a stark difference in how he’s treated by his community versus how the occupiers treat him.
 Set with a quest to find the mistress of a Japanese official, he starts his quest while the mysterious Yoon Chae-ok (Han So-hee) is on her own to find her mother.
 Directly confrontational and not teaming up on the best terms, Chae-ok and Tae-sang are two sides of the same coin, whether they want to admit it or not.
 Brought together through a mystery and held together by survival, this duo is perfection.

-But Gyeongseong Creature wouldn’t be a creature drama without, well, the titular strange creatures created in Ongseong Hospital by the Imperial Army in an attempt to create a weapon and new form of life with human greed at the center.
+But Gyeongseong Creature Season 1 wouldn’t be a creature drama without, well, the titular strange creatures created in Ongseong Hospital by the Imperial Army in an attempt to create a weapon and new form of life with human greed at the center.
 Only they’re doing it at the cost of human life.
 With both of their missing persons said to be in the hospital, Chae-ok and Tae-sang form a team with others in the city to infiltrate the hospital.
 Their plan quickly turns from rescuing their charges and instead to destroying what the occupation has built.
 Released in two parts, this ten-episode series thrives on genre storytelling and powerful performances alike.

-Park Seo-jun has already proven his acting depth this year with his role in Concrete Utopia, South Korea’s entry into the Academy Awards, but in Gyeongseong Creature, he does it again.
+Park Seo-jun has already proven his acting depth this year with his role in Concrete Utopia, South Korea’s entry into the Academy Awards, but in Gyeongseong Creature Season 1, he does it again.
 His role as Tae-sang isn’t necessarily what we haven’t seen from him before.
 The cold detachment and arrogance are something that fans of his earlier work on What’s Wrong With Secretary Kim will recognize.
 However, the reason for that arrogance and how it masks his vulnerabilities is unique to see in actor Park’s role as Tae-sang, Master Jang.
 In every interaction, there is something more beneath the surface.
 There is reason for his defiance.
 That is a reason for his arrogance, and that is how you craft a dynamic character.

 There is one moment in particular that stands out.
 He is called trash, and he embraces it.
 He says that he is trash because he had to crawl through it to get where he is.
 It’s an admission of his profession and his struggle, and it cuts his character’s arrogance down in a way that was unexpected.
 This is mirrored at the midpoint of the season when a Japanese man calls him trash after beating him.
-Tears welling up in his eyes, he returns the blows and wins the fight in defiance.
-But, he still says that he is trash, but only because of what has been done to his country, hiding his sincerity behind bravado, his focus to survive no matter what is compelling, to say the least, especially when the group finds themselves stuck inside the hospital at the season’s halfway point.

 Tae-sang is a character who stands out because of his charisma but excels in the series because of his vulnerabilities.
 The audience can see what even the wealthy deal with under the Japanese occupation, and it’s clear that his money doesn’t change anything in the eyes of the Japanese, who hold all the power.
 Tae-sang is filled with pride, but he’s not unaware of his situation nor the systemic oppression that is trying to make him buckle under its weight.
 He just chooses to be proud and arrogant in spite of it.